Constellation-Labs/documentation-hub/validate/manual/non-root-user.md

 exit
 ```

-We should now be completely out of our Node.
+We should now be completely out of our node.

 Your Terminal should return to your local system's prompt (Apple/Linux) or, if you are using an application like PuTTy, you will see the window *completely exit* and *disappear*. **This is expected behavior**.